 Getting noticed online is harder than ever.
-Not only are there more websites out there than ever before but the established players in most niches are firmly entrenched at the top of SERPs.
+Not only are there more websites out there than ever before but the established players in most niches are firmly entrenched at the top of search engine results pages (SERPs).
 If you want your website to get anywhere near those coveted top three spots you need to look at ways to improve your online marketing.

 1. Be Clear and Reasonable with Your Budget

 Before you execute any marketing campaign, you should be clear about what your available budget is.
 The budget that you have available to you will determine what techniques you can realistically explore and which marketing channels you will be able to exploit most effectively.
 Money isn’t everything, and money alone doesn’t make a great marketing campaign.
 However, it is almost certainly going to be the most important limiting factor that restricts your available options.

 Setting a realistic budget isn’t difficult.
 However, it can be tempting to ‘play it safe’ and make more than enough money available.
 Adding some headroom to your budget isn’t a bad idea, but a bottomless bank account creates problems of its own.
 It isn’t just the financial expenditure.
 Putting clear budget parameters in place forces your marketing team to carefully think about how they are spending the money available to them.

 Before your campaign begins, identify your key performance indicators (KPIs) and the other metrics that you need to track in order to properly monitor your performance.
 Once your campaign begins, you must then watch these KPIs like a hawk.

 One of the great things about digital marketing campaigns is that you don’t need to wait for them to play out before you measure their success.
 With SEM, you always have the option of playing it cautiously and giving yourself the room, you need to change tack if your current approach isn’t working.